Main content

 Welcome to the Institute of Translational Medicine

-The Institute for Translational Medicine (ITM) provides a home for all researchers committed to translating their basic science findings and novel technologies into medical applications, and thus engage in finding solutions to solve major clinical and societal challenges.
+The Institute of Translational Medicine (ITM) provides a home for all researchers committed to translating their basic science findings and novel technologies into medical applications, and thus engage in finding solutions to solve major clinical and societal challenges.

 The ITM supports these efforts with knowledge, infrastructure and specific partnerships.
 It provides collaborative networks of clinicians and medical institutions in Zurich and Switzerland, as well as internationally.